 I created the maps shown above in 1998 using the Geographic Information Web Server of the City of Ontario, California.
 Although it is no longer supported, the City of Ontario was one of the first of its kind to provide much of the functionality required to perform a site suitability analysis online.
 Today, many local governments offer similar Internet map services to current and prospective taxpayers.

 Find an online site selection utility similar to the one formerly provided by the City of Ontario.
-Registered Penn State students can post a comment to this page describing the site's functionality, and comparing it with the capabilities of the example illustrated above.
+Registered Penn State students can post a comment to Canvas describing the site's functionality, and comparing it with the capabilities of the example illustrated above.

 So far in this chapter, I've tried to make sense of GIS in relation to several information technologies, including database management, computer-aided design, and mapping systems.
 At this point, I'd like to expand the discussion to consider GIS as one element in a much larger field of study called "Geographic Information Science and Technology" (GIS&T).
 As shown in the following illustration, GIS&T encompasses three subfields including: